Revenge and The Count of Monte Cristo

 Clarke, meanwhile, is charged with the twenty-first century equivalent by financing a terrorist organization that was responsible for the downing of Flight 197 and the subsequent death of 246 Americans.
 Both Edmond Dantès and David Clarke are thus enemies of the state, sentenced to life imprisonment with no chance of parole or reduced sentence.

-While the specific crimes may differ due to the two hundred years that separate their respective narratives, the main conspirators who framed Edmond Dantès and David Clarke – as well as their motives – are similar in nature.
-Greed, ambition, and social standing drive the prosecuting attorneys, financial bankers, and aristocrats of nineteenth century France in the same way that they motivate their modern-day equivalents of the twenty-first century.
+While the specific crimes may differ due to the two hundred years that separate their respective narratives, the main conspirators who framed Edmond Dantès and David Clarke – as well as their motives – are similar nonetheless.
+Greed, ambition, and social standing drive the prosecuting attorneys, financial bankers, and aristocrats of nineteenth century France in the same way they motivate their modern-day equivalents of the twenty-first century.

 Monsieur de Villefort, the man most responsible for sending Edmond Dantès to his island prison, rises afterwards to the position of Deputy Minister of France, for instance, while federal prosecutor Tom Kingsly becomes a United States Senator following the conviction of David Clarke.